Scroll to navigation

 If alloc is not provided, allocator is obtained by calling (since

-The template parameter Allocator is only deduced from the first argument (since
+During class template argument deduction, only the first argument contributes (since

 move semantics.
 If alloc is not provided, allocator is obtained by move-construction